rubinius/rubinius/lib/20/minitest/README.txt

 co-worker doesn't replace your linear algorithm with an exponential one!

-minitest/mock by Steven Baker, is a beautifully tiny mock object framework.
+minitest/mock by Steven Baker, is a beautifully tiny mock (and stub) object framework.

 minitest/pride shows pride in testing and adds coloring to your test output.
+I guess it is an example of how to write IO pipes too. :P

 minitest/unit is meant to have a clean implementation for language implementors that need a minimal set of methods to bootstrap a working test suite.
 For example, there is no magic involved for test-case discovery.

+    "Again, I can't praise enough the idea of a testing/specing framework that I can actually read in full in one sitting!"

+    -- Piotr Szotkowski

+Comparing to rspec:

+    rspec is a testing DSL. minitest is ruby.

+    -- Adam Hawkins, "Bow Before MiniTest"

+minitest doesn't reinvent anything that ruby already provides, like: classes, modules, inheritance, methods.
+This means you only have to learn ruby to use minitest and all of your regular OO practices like extract-method refactorings still apply.

 == FEATURES/PROBLEMS:

 * minitest/autorun - the easy and explicit way to run all your tests.
 * minitest/unit - a very fast, simple, and clean test system.
 * minitest/spec - a very fast, simple, and clean spec system.
-* minitest/mock - a simple and clean mock system.
+* minitest/mock - a simple and clean mock/stub system.
 * minitest/benchmark - an awesome way to assert your algorithm's performance.
 * minitest/pride - show your pride in testing!
 * Incredibly small and fast runner, but no bells and whistles.